 Or you may contact us at the following address:

 If a child transfers to another school system, records will be forwarded after notification of enrollment is received from the new school.
 High school students’ transcripts will be released to post-secondary or prospective employers with the written permission of the parents or eligible student.

 Various non-confidential information can be released to outside agencies.
 This includes information such as names of academic award winners and athletic team members.
 If you do not desire this type of information to be released, please notify the building principal in writing.
 Confidential information such as psychological, psychiatric, and other information regarding students’ special needs may be released only with a written parental request.

 According to the Family Education Rights and Privacy Act of 1974, directory information concerning a student may be included in publications such as sports programs, newspapers, radio and television news releases, awards and graduation programs, yearbooks, musical and play programs and other school publications.
 This directory information may include data relating to a student’s name, address, telephone number, date and place of birth, major fields of study, participation in officially recognized activities and sports, weights and heights of members of athletic teams, dates of attendance, degrees and awards received and other similar information.
 Parents who wish to have their children exempted from published lists of directory information may do so by informing the principal in writing.

 Parents or students may request a copy of Moon Area’s student records policy from the building principal or superintendent’s office.
 If you would like to see any of these records at any time, please call to make an appointment with the principal.
-For further information regarding this policy contact: Curt Baker, Superintendent, Moon Area School District, 8353 University Boulevard, Moon Township, PA 15108.
+For further information regarding this policy, contact: Dr. Maureen Ungarean, Superintendent, Moon Area School District, 8353 University Boulevard, Moon Township, PA 15108.

 Protection of Pupil Rights Amendment (PPRA)